 Here are some travel tips to take note of if you’re female and you’re doing it solo:

 The country’s culture says a lot about how they treat women, including how they treat foreign women.
-Whether or not you agree with it, you have to respect.
-It’s part of traveling and the experience.
+Whether or not you agree with it, pay attention and respect their culture.

 We believe in a woman’s gut feel.
 If there’s a slight hint of discomfort, flee from the situation.
 No regrets, your safety is more important.

 Walk with your back straight and head held high.
-This makes you less of a target.
+The way you carry yourself speak volumes and it can make you less of a target.

-Scams are everywhere no matter where you are in the world, best to read up on them and know the modus behind each scam so you know how to deal with them.
+Research ahead so you will be more aware of potential scams in your destination.
+Scams are everywhere no matter where you are in the world, it’s best to read up on them so you will know how to avoid or deal with it.

-Prevention is better than cure.
-Before even venturing out to your travel destination solo check if your belongings are secure.
+Before venturing out to your travel destination, check if your belongings are secure.
 Is your luggage sturdy?
 Are your locks durable?
 Are your credit cards scam-proof?
-Is your RFID protected?
-If you double check these, you can prevent a lot of mishaps from happening.
+Is your passport cover or your wallet RFID protected?

-Have a dummy wallet, have an alter ego for when a creepy person comes up, use a cheap phone (for maps, directions, bookings, etc.), separate big bills from small bills, put jewelry in a tampon container.
-These are just some of the creative hacks we scoured from the interwebs but surely, you can come up with more.
+Have a dummy wallet, use an alter ego for when a creepy person comes up, bring a cheap phone for navigating around the city, separate big bills from small bills, put jewelry in an empty lip balm stick.